Mossendjo: Demographics

+Transport

 Railways

 The town lies on the Mbinda branch of the Congo railway system.

 Infrastructure

-Mossendjo is a city of almost 20,000 people.
+Mossendjo is a town of 15,003 people according to 2023 census.
 It is the regional hub city of the Chaillu Massif mountainous region, north of Dolisie and south of Mayoko and Mbinda.
 The infrastructure of Mossendjo has been improved since 2006, owing to the Congo government's program of revitalizing Mossendjo and Dolisie.
 New streets and sewage drainage systems have been constructed in both cities.

-Mossendjo Airport has regularly scheduled airline service to Pointe Noire and Brazzaville, via Air Maouene.
+Mossendjo Airport has regularly scheduled airline service to Pointe-Noire and Brazzaville, via Air Maouene.
 Road access to Dolisie and Mayoko still is via rough, sometimes graded dirt roads.
 The region has cell phone coverage service by TelCel.

 Economy

-Logging has been a primary industry in the Mossendjo-Mbinda sector.
-Some mineral explorations for iron, gold and diamonds occur throughout the department but no commercial mines are in production.
-Little agricultural production occurs in the Mossendjo-Mbinda sector apart from gathering of bananas and local forest fruits.
+The main activity in the town is forestry, an activity which began around the start of the 20th century and reached its peak around the 1930s and 1940s during the construction of the railway linking Dolisie to Mbinda (a border town with Gabon).

+Until the colonial period, the primary activities of this town were hunting, gathering, and fishing.
+The 1970s and 1980s were marked by the transit of manganese, which left Dédé-Gabon for Makabana, Mont Belot, and then Pointe-Noire.

+Culture

+A matriarchal society predominates.
+The social organization is based on the clan, rather than the ethnic group, which is the center of the family.